 Once you know the specifics about how ADHD impacts your marriage YOU CAN CHANGE YOUR FUTURE.
 Melissa’s own story - from being in a completely dysfunctional marriage to having a marriage that is stronger and happier than she could have imagined - is only one example.
 She’s seen this happen over and over again.

-Start in “Melissa’s Favorite Posts” and with her book, The ADHD Effect on Marriage.
-The book gives a great overview that is easy to get through and well organized.
+Start in “Melissa’s Favorite Posts”, and with her award-winning books, The ADHD Effect on Marriage and The Couple's Guide to Thriving with ADHD.
+The online treatment guide provides information about the latest in treating adult ADHD (make sure to download the free chapter!)
 The blog and forums give you tons of stories and the ability to ask questions.
-Several times a year Melissa gives a seminar by phone for couples as well as a seminar by phone for therapists looking to help couples impacted by ADHD.
+Several times a year Melissa gives a seminar by phone for couples looking to help couples impacted by ADHD.
 You can also find articles and other information in the resources section.

 We Hope You’ll Decide to Contribute to Our Conversation

 Please register - when you do you'll get access to two free chapters of The ADHD Effect on Marriage for immediate download.
 YOUR REGISTRATION IS NOT COMPLETE UNTIL YOU CLICK ON THE LINK IN THE EMAIL WE WILL SEND YOU.
-Please do not use your email address as your user name!
+Please, please, please do not use your email address or full name as your user name!